pches/Daenzer_etal_How_can_crop_production_adapt/README.md

 File name: script_and_file_description.xlsx

-A Microsoft XL spreadsheet containing a list of all scripts along with their required input files and their description along with a listing of each output file and description for each script.
+A Microsoft XL spreadsheet with a list of all scripts and their:
+- required input files and  descriptions
+- listing of each output file and description for each script.

 ---